 Helping adoptees, parents, and therapists navigate adoption through Psychology, Theology, & Pop Culture

-Short answer: I’m focused on using psychology and pop culture to help adoptees, their parents, and their counselors/supporters explore and process emotion, discover identities and belonging, uncover the power of story, and become liberated from constraints and barriers often related to adoption.
+It’s a courageous and good work to process those emotions, discover identities and belonging, uncover the power of story, and become liberated from the constraints and barriers often related to adoption.

 photo credit: Financial Tribune